Capleugh/monster_shop_solo/README.md

 # Monster Shop

 ## Description
-Monster Shop is an e-commerce application in which users can register, login, and fictitiously buy and sell items.
+Monster Shop is an e-commerce application in which users can register, login, and fictitiously buy, sell, and add coupons to items.
 Users are differentiated by one of three roles: default user, merchant, or administrator and access to functionality will change depending on these roles.

 ## Use Monster Shop

 ### Implementation

 #### Access Locally
-* Clone this repo with: `git clone git@github.com:DavidBarriga-Gomez/monster_shop_part_1.git`
+* Clone this repo with: `git clone git@github.com:Capleugh/monster_shop_solo.git`
-* Install Ruby 2.4.1
+* Install Ruby 2.5.1
 * Install Rails 5.1.7
 * Run `$ bundle install`
 * Run `$ bundle update`